 Qualifying the Property and Seller for a Short Sale

-A lender is unlikely to agree to a short sale unless the seller has no equity and is unable to repay the difference between your sales price and the existing loans.
-Sellers need to provide a hardship letter to the lender.
-Sellers may also owe taxes on the amount of debt that is forgiven.
+A lender will accept a short sale if the seller has no equity and can’t repay the difference between the sales price and the loans.
+Also, the taxes owed would also be forgiven, and a hardship letter to the lender should be included as part of the process.

 Submit Documentation and Purchase Offer to Lender

 Remember, you do not have a deal until you have an offer that the lender approves.
 Send the lender a copy of the earnest money deposit, but do not get discouraged if the lender asks you to increase it.
 To support the price you are offering, send a pre-approval letter to the lender, and a list of comparable sales supporting the price.

 Give the Short Sale Lender Time to Respond

 Make a contingent offer upon the lender’s acceptance, giving them a time frame in which to respond, so you will be free to cancel if they haven’t replied to you.
 Some lenders have a short sales committee, but most can decide within three to four months.
 Get a name and phone number that you can reach on directly and don’t send an offer blindly to an unknown department.

 The lender is the entity paying the commission, and since it’s losing money, they will negotiate it directly with the listing broker.
 The commission then would be shared with your agent.
 If you signed a buyer’s broker agreement with your agent, ask if the agent will waive the difference due.
 Sometimes you might have to pay that amount out of your pocket.
 Some brokers feel it’s unfair to penalize the agent, but who is calling the shots, is the lender!